Jean Galea

 Some local paths are clean.
 LLMs via Ollama or LM Studio just work.
 Llama, Mistral, Qwen, all running on Apple Silicon GPU at decent speed.
 Image generation via DiffusionBee or Drawthings is similarly painless.

-Reach for this layer when privacy of the input data matters more than cost, when you’re going to run inference thousands of times and the cumulative SaaS bill would dwarf the setup time, or when the specific model has a known-clean local install path.
+Reach for this layer when privacy of the input data matters more than cost, when you’ll run inference thousands of times and the cumulative SaaS bill would dwarf the setup time, or when the specific model has a known-clean local install path.
 LLMs via Ollama, image generation via DiffusionBee, yes.
-Music or video, usually not.
+Music or video on Mac, usually not yet.

-- macOS is increasingly hostile to local AI install.
+• macOS is increasingly hostile to local AI install for anything beyond LLMs and image generation.
 Apple Silicon support is improving but still 6–12 months behind Linux + NVIDIA.
 Build chains assume Linux conventions.
-PyAV, spaCy/thinc, xformers all have known failure modes that aren’t fixable without manual patching.
+Don’t underestimate the cost in hours of a “free” local install.

 The cost reality